github/docs/content/get-started/learning-about-github/githubs-products.md

 ---
 ## About {% data variables.product.prodname_dotcom %}'s products

 {% data variables.product.prodname_dotcom %} offers free and paid products for storing and collaborating on code.
-Some products apply only to user accounts, while other plans apply only to organization and enterprise accounts.
+Some products apply only to personal accounts, while other plans apply only to organization and enterprise accounts.
 For more information about accounts, see "[Types of {% data variables.product.prodname_dotcom %} accounts](/get-started/learning-about-github/types-of-github-accounts)."

 You can see pricing and a full list of features for each product at <{% data variables.product.pricing_url %}>. {% data reusables.products.product-roadmap %}

 When you read {% data variables.product.prodname_docs %}, make sure to select the version that reflects your product.
 For more information, see "[About versions of {% data variables.product.prodname_docs %}](/get-started/learning-about-github/about-versions-of-github-docs)."

-## {% data variables.product.prodname_free_user %} for user accounts
+## {% data variables.product.prodname_free_user %} for personal accounts

-With {% data variables.product.prodname_free_team %} for user accounts, you can work with unlimited collaborators on unlimited public repositories with a full feature set, and on unlimited private repositories with a limited feature set.
+With {% data variables.product.prodname_free_team %} for personal accounts, you can work with unlimited collaborators on unlimited public repositories with a full feature set, and on unlimited private repositories with a limited feature set.

-With {% data variables.product.prodname_free_user %}, your user account includes:
+With {% data variables.product.prodname_free_user %}, your personal account includes:
 - {% data variables.product.prodname_gcf %}
 - {% data variables.product.prodname_dependabot_alerts %}
 - Two-factor authentication enforcement